Raise your hand if you’ve ever dealt with a problematic hiring manager 🙋.

 Raise your hand if a hiring manager was A-Okay, but the recruiting process was directionless 🙋.

-I don’t have to tell you twice that you’re not alone.
+I don’t have to tell you that you’re not alone.
 The recruiter-hiring manager relationship is a notoriously sour one

 for a multitude of reasons.
 How about poor communication and mistrust; sound about right?